pointonsoftware/pscore/README.md

 # PSCore

-The all-in-one engine for Pointon Business Software products!
+The all-in-one engine for business management software.

 ---